pcon0718/plex/README.md

+## Plex Cookbook

-# plex
+# Purpose

-TODO: Enter the cookbook description here.
+To install the latest version of Plex using Chef.